Updated: Mar 31

 This can be challenging in the day of instant messaging and group chats.
 On more than one occasion my children have had private messages shared via a screenshot leading to a new conflict.
 So I do encourage them to wait for an in-person meeting or possibly the dreaded phone call to have these conversations rather than leaving something that was meant to be private in a medium where it can be spread all over the world.

-How have you encouraged your child to speak the truth?
+How have you encouraged your child to speak the truth at the right time, the right way?

 Conclusion - Remember that supervisor I mentioned that used spiritual talk as a means to gaslight me?
 He often pushed me using a hint of truth from the Bible to then twist it ever so slightly to try to get what he wanted.
 I was writing Light of Mine at the time.
 The following excerpt was my attempt to teach my children how to smell when the gaslight was on, and that they should, know, seek and speak the truth to combat it.